 Green Climate Fund Independent Recourse Mechanism, subject expert for environmental and international law

-Executive Committee Member and Secretary, Society of International Economic Law
+Executive Council Member, Society of International Economic Law

 Honorary Associate Professor, Australian National University